danieldiaz14/TestEmotes-/README.md

 # TestEmotes-
-Small front-end only app that helps test what your emote would look like on popular websites.
+Small Client-Side only app that helps test what your emote would look like on popular content creator websites.